vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/WDS student guide - Windows and SQL Server 2008 EOS.md

 -  **Windows Server Upgrades and Migrations**: Detailed migration steps:

     a.
 How will physical machines be migrated to Azure?
     b.
 How will machines hosted in VMWare be migrated to Azure?
     c.
 Some IIS based web sites will be migrated to Azure Web Apps.
 Document the requirements and the process for migrating to Azure Web Apps.

 -  **SQL Server Upgrades and Migrations**: Provide Fabrikam with detailed migration steps.
 At a minimum, your steps should cover the following scenarios:

     a.
 How SQL Servers that will be migrated to Azure virtual machines be migrated?
     b.
 How SQL databases that will be migrated to Azure SQL Database and Azure SQL Database Managed Instances be migrated?

 -  **Diagram the solution**

 _Optimize_

--  **Security and Authentication:** - How will Active Directory be managed in the cloud?
+-  **Security and Authentication:** How will Active Directory be managed in the cloud?
 Will we continue to do things the way we have in the past?

--  **Cost management:** - With the ease of deploying and scaling services in the cloud we are concerned about cost management.
+-  **Cost management:** With the ease of deploying and scaling services in the cloud we are concerned about cost management.
 What tools can we leverage to help us with cost management?

--  **Compliance:** - We want to make sure that our cloud resources are properly secured so that we can maintain compliance.
+-  **Compliance:** We want to make sure that our cloud resources are properly secured so that we can maintain compliance.
 How do we monitor security and maintain compliance in the cloud?
-What about systems that remain on premises?
+What about systems that remain on-premises?

--  **SQL Database Management:** - What type of database administration tasks can we automate in Azure SQL Database?
+-  **SQL Database Management:** What type of database administration tasks can we automate in Azure SQL Database?
 We are looking to minimize the amount of administrative tasks our DBAs are doing and focus them on higher value tasks.

 **Prepare**